 A closet is another condition for a bedroom.

-However, adding a bathroom will bring up more costs in terms of plumbing, tiling, etc.
+However, adding a bathroom will bring up more costs in terms of plumbing and tiling.

 Finished basements can also be used as recreational spaces.

-You can turn them into a gym, a spa, a gaming zone, etc.
+You can turn them into a gym, a spa, a guest space, and a gaming zone.

 A finished basement also provides more storage space.

-You do not need to use expensive materials for finishing your basement.
+You do not need to use expensive materials to finish your basement.

 In fact, some wooden finishes, like hardwood, are a terrible choice for floor and wall finishing as they are susceptible to water damage.

-Examples include drywall paneling, carpeting, vinyl flooring, and even paint to make a basement functional.
+Examples include drywall paneling, carpeting, vinyl flooring, and paint to make a basement functional.

 Cost to Finish a Basement

-Finishing a basement can cost anywhere between $20,000 to $80,000 depending on the size and work required in the basement.
+Finishing a basement can cost between $20,000 to $80,000, depending on the size and work required in the basement.

-The overall cost may increase if load-bearing members such as basement beams need to be replaced or reinforced.
+However, the overall cost may increase if load-bearing members, such as basement beams, need to be replaced or reinforced.

 Does A Finished Basement Increase Property Tax?

-If you have taken appropriate permits for finishing your basement, then your local government/authority will count your basement as a living space and will tax it so.
+If you have taken appropriate permits for finishing your basement, then your local government/authority will count your basement as a living space and will tax it.

-To avoid this tax, people often leave their basements semi-finished and just make them functional and livable without completing them.
+To avoid this tax, people often leave their basements semi-finished and just make them functional without finishing them completely.